-I grant in perpetuity, without restriction, royalty free to Purdue University the nonexclusive right and license to reproduce, distribute, and display, in whole or in part, my master's thesis in any format now known or later developed.
+I grant in perpetuity, without restriction, royalty free to Purdue University the nonexclusive right and license to reproduce, distribute, and display, in whole or in part, my master's thesis or Ph.D. dissertation in any format now known or later developed (e.g., ePubs) for preservation and access in accordance with this agreement.
+This agreement does not represent a transfer of copyright to Purdue University.